fullstorydev/fullstory-babel-plugin-annotate-react/CONTRIBUTING.md

 If you run into an issue with the project:
 - Create a new [GitHub issue](https://github.com/fullstorydev/fullstory-babel-plugin-annotate-react/issues/new?&template=bug_report.md) with our bug report template.
-	- Alternatively you can submitting your request through the [FullStory Help Center](https://help.fullstory.com/hc/en-us/requests/new) with details about the error you're running into.
+	- Alternatively you can submit your request through the [FullStory Help Center](https://help.fullstory.com/hc/en-us/requests/new) with details about the error you're running into.
-- Explain the behavior you would expect and the current behavior.
 - Provide the information you collected in the previous section.
 - For faster remediation you should isolate the problem and create a reduced test case or provide a minimal reproducible example.
 - A team member will try to reproduce the issue with your provided steps.
 If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps.